delphix/virtualization-sdk/README.md

 Blackbox can make use of them in regression.
 Once we have the final SDK packaging settled that will replace this solution.

-You will need to have credentials to upload to our internal delphix-virtual-pypi.
+You will need to have credentials to upload to our internal pypi repo, delphix-local.
 You can contact devops for this.

 Create a .pypirc file in your home directory so you do not have to retype credentials every time.
 EX: